 These unprecedented challenges are having economic ripple effects across the country as thousands of Americans unexpectedly find themsleves out of work with the potential for significant increases in unemployment.
 States are taking action to address the employment concerns facing Americans and to protect those who are no longer able to work.
 Some immediate issues on the minds of policymakers include expanding paid leave for workers, preparing state unemployment insurance benefit programs for surges in demand and helping businesses transition to full-time teleworking.

 Federal legislation addressing unemployment insurance benefits, paid leave and economic stimulus is currently making its way through Congress.
 NCSL is watching this legislation closely and advocating for state legislatures around the country.
 Updates on federal action and its impact on states will be made as they happen.
-See NCSL's blog on the new Families First Coronavirus Response Act for details on the new paid sick leave mandate and changes made to the federal unemployment benefits law.

 Occupational Licensing During Public Emergencies